 - the aggregate amount of compensation to directors or past directors in respect of loss of office; and

-- the aggregate amount of monies due to the company or an associated company from its officers at the end of the financial year, as well as the maximum amount that was due it from officers at any time during the financial year.
+- the aggregate amount of monies due to the company or an associated company from its officers at the end of the financial year, as well as the maximum amount that was due to it from officers at any time during the financial year.

 v Auditors' role, authority and independence

-Auditors play a fundamental role in ensuring the accountability of listed companies.
-They are not regarded as officers or agents of the company, but stand in a fiduciary relationship to the members of the company.
+Auditors perform a fundamental role in ensuring the accountability of listed companies.
+They are not regarded as officers or agents of the company but stand in a fiduciary relationship with the members of the company.
 Hence, they are required to act with due care, skill and diligence, and may incur liability for a breach of their duties to the company.
 To safeguard the independence of auditors, a person does not qualify to be an auditor of a listed company if that person is an officer of the company or an associated company, or is a partner of or in the employment of an officer of the company or an associated company.
-Further, under the SEC Guidelines auditors are to comply with the code of ethics for professional accountants of International Federation of Accountants and be independent of the auditee firm.
-Auditors cannot simultaneously act as reporting accountants of the same public company, and accountants who have provided reporting services for a public company cannot act as auditors for the same company within a period of 12 months.
+Further, under the SEC Guidelines, auditors are to comply with the code of ethics for professional accountants of the International Federation of Accountants and be independent of the auditee firm.
+Auditors cannot simultaneously act as reporting accountants of the same public company, and accountants who have provided reporting services for a public company cannot act as auditors for the same company within 12 months.
 The appointment of a person as an auditor of a listed company must also be approved in writing by the SEC.
 Duly appointed auditors may serve a maximum term of six years and shall only be re-eligible for appointment following a cooling-off period of at least six years.
-Auditors are entitled to attend general meetings of the company, receive notices and other communication relating to a general meeting, and be heard at a general meeting on any part of the business of that meeting that concerns them in their role as auditors of the company.
-Auditors of a company are guaranteed a right of access at all times to the accounting records and financial statements of the company and may require any information that they deem necessary from officers of the company in order to fully carry out their functions.
+Auditors are entitled to attend general meetings of the company, receive notices and other communications relating to a general meeting, and be heard at a general meeting on any part of the business of that meeting that concerns them in their role as auditors of the company.
+Auditors of a company are guaranteed a right of access at all times to the accounting records and financial statements of the company and may require any information that they deem necessary from officers of the company to fully carry out their functions.

 vi The comply or explain model and mandatory disclosure